PonderLM: Pretraining Language Models to Ponder in Continuous Space¶

 - Increasing pondering steps consistently improves performance.

-- The approach is effective across three architectures: GPT-2, Pythia, and LLaMA.
+- Effective across three architectures: GPT-2, Pythia, and LLaMA.

 Ablation Study¶